johannburkard/Waldbeere/README.md

 ### 1. Setting up goals

-Before using Waldbeere, you need to have goals set up in Google Analytics that you want to the conversion rate of.
+Before using Waldbeere, you need to have goals set up in Google Analytics that you want to optimize the conversion rate of.

 ### 2. Adding Waldbeere to your pages